stenaksel/openshift-reference-springboot-server-kotlin/README.md

-# Spring Boot Reference Application Kotliin
+# Spring Boot Reference Application Kotlin

 The intention of the Reference Application is to serve as a guide when developing Business Applications (Fagapplikasjoner) within The Norwegian Tax Administration (Skatteetaten); applications implementing the core business